Ten reasons why unions are important

 3. More holiday

 Unions won the right for workers to have paid holidays.
-The average trade union member in the UK gets over 25% more annual leave a year than a non-unionised worker.
+The average trade union member in the UK gets more annual leave a year than a non-unionised worker.

 4. Higher wages